CMS-LUMI-POG/Normtags/Scripts/README.md

 * validateNormtag.sh: A very simple script which validates normtag_BRIL.json (or whatever other normtag you specify in the argument) by checking to make sure it produces proper output using the 2018 DCSOnly json.

+* combineYears.py: A script to combine the luminosity uncertainties from multiple years.
+The table of uncertainties and correlations should be specified in a text file; see the script for deatils of the format of this file.

 * checkJSONSyntax.py: A very simple script which checks to make sure that the input file (or files) contain valid JSON.
 Use this if you need to manually edit a JSON file to make sure you didn't miss a comma or close-brace or otherwise introduce a problem.

 * makeCompositeNT.py: A script that takes a set of input normtags and will build an overall normtag using the priority order specified (basically similar to how doFillValidation.py works but allowing you to change the order after the fact).
 Run with -h to see the options.